Kodluyoruz-NodeJs-Bootcamp/week2-omerization/README.md

 npm start
 ```

-Then Open `http://localhost:3001` in your browser
+Then Open `http://localhost:3001` in your browser.
+MongoDB is prerequisite.